MarcoLeko/promise-as-u-go/README.md

 # Promise-as-U-Go

-`promise-as-u-go` is a small utility library that provides two functions to handle promises with built-in error catching and easier management of results.
+`@lekoma/promise-as-u-go` is a small utility library that provides two functions to handle promises with built-in error catching and easier management of results.
 It wraps your promises in a try/catch block and returns consistent outcomes—whether the promise resolves or rejects—allowing you to handle errors gracefully while maintaining clean and readable code.

 ## Table of Contents
 - [Installation](#installation)